FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">An optimal kernel would be one, where the outer weights are almost zero.
 Thus, if we increased <code>kernelSize</code> in Absolute Sigma mode by one, it would make close to no more <strong>visual</strong> difference.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

 There are other ways of creating blur kernels, with other properties.
-One way is to follow [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) to get a set of predefined kernel sizes and values.
+One way is to follow [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) to get a set of predefined kernel sizes and weights.
 These are called [Binomial Filters](https://bartwronski.com/2021/10/31/practical-gaussian-filter-binomial-filter-and-small-sigma-gaussians/) and lock us into specific "kernel presets", but solve the infinity vs cut-off dilemma, by moving weights to zero within the sampling window.

 Binomial Kernels are also Gaussian-like in their frequency response.
-We won't expand on these further, just know that we ***can*** choose kernels by different mathematical criteria, chasing different signal response properties.
+We won't expand on these further, just know that we ***can*** choose kernels by different mathematical criteria, chasing different signal response characteristics.
 But speaking of which, what even *is* Gaussian Like?
 Why do we care?

 ### What is Gaussian-like?
 In Post-Processing Blur algorithms you generally find two categories.
 [Bokeh](https://en.wikipedia.org/wiki/Bokeh) Blurs and Gaussian-Like Blurs.
 The gaussian is chosen for its natural appearance, its ability to smooth colors without "standout features".
 Gaussian Blurs are generally used as an ingredient in an overarching visual effect, be it frosted glass Interfaces or Bloom.